 Provide a brief overview of the project, the scope of work, the types of properties identified, whether any are National Register listed or eligible.
+If a finding of effect report is submitted, reference these findings as well.

 II.
 RESEARCH DESIGN AND BACKGROUND RESEARCH